-The purpose of this Hydrodynamics and Sedimentation Modeling Reconnaissance Study is to evaluate the projected impacts due to construction of a Beneficial Use Habitat Restoration Site at James Island.
-Moffatt & Nichol Engineers' (MNE) Upper Chesapeake Bay - Finite Element Model (UCB-FEM) (MNE, 2000) was used to predict existing conditions and with- and without-project hydrodynamics and sedimentation.
+The purpose of this Hydrodynamics and Sedimentation Modeling Reconnaissance Study is to evaluate the impacts of Modifications to the Poplar Island Environmental Restoration Project (PIERP).
+The investigation was conducted by Moffatt & Nichol Engineers under contract to Maryland Environmental Services (MES) and is sponsored by the Maryland Port Administration (MPA) through MES.
+Moffatt & Nichol Engineers' (MNE) Upper Chesapeake Bay - Finite Element Model (UCB-FEM) (MNE, 2000) was used to predict existing conditions and with-project hydrodynamics and sedimentation.
 This report summarizes the calibration and implementation of the UCB-FEM two-dimensional numerical model of the Chesapeake Bay and evaluation of hydrodynamic and sedimentation output including time-varying flow velocity, water surface elevations, and patterns of erosion and accretion.